ingydotnet/weechat-dots/ReadMe.md

 There are 2 out of 11 `.conf` that I want to configure.
 Those 2 are under template/ and have tt2 sections in them.
 A Makefile and takes concise data from weechat.yml and applies it to the templates as necessary.

-Note: This approach is probably not optimal if you like to `/save` your config and layout.